Tom Berenger: Career

-He worked in regional theatre and in 1972, he worked as a flight attendant with Eastern Airlines, based in San Juan, Puerto Rico.
+Berenger worked in regional theatre and in 1972, he worked as a flight attendant with Eastern Airlines, based in San Juan, Puerto Rico.
 He transferred to New York in 1973.

-Moore selected "Berenger" as his professional name after he was forced to change his surname professionally, as there was already a "Tom Moore" in the Actors' Equity Association.

-Berenger worked in soap operas and had a starring role as lawyer Tim Siegel on One Life to Live.
-His feature film debut was the lead in Rush It (1976), an independent film.
-In 1977, he had a small role as the killer of the lead character (played by Diane Keaton) in Looking for Mr. Goodbar based on the murder of schoolteacher Roseann Quinn.
-In 1978, he had a starring role in In Praise of Older Women for Avco-Embassy Pictures.
+He worked in soap operas and had a starring role as lawyer Tim Siegel on One Life to Live.

+His feature film debut was the lead in Rush It, an independent film that was shot in 1976 but unreleased until 1978.
+In 1977, he had a supporting role as the killer of the lead character (played by Diane Keaton) in Looking for Mr. Goodbar, based on the murder of schoolteacher Roseann Quinn.
+In 1978, he had a starring role in the Canadian film In Praise of Older Women.
 In 1979, he played Butch Cassidy in Butch and Sundance: The Early Days, a role he got in part because of his resemblance to Paul Newman, who played the character in Butch Cassidy and the Sundance Kid (1969).

 Berenger starred in several significant films in the 1980s, including The Big Chill (1983), Eddie and the Cruisers (1983), Rustlers' Rhapsody (1985), Platoon (1986), Someone to Watch Over Me (1987), Shoot to Kill (1988), and Major League (1989).
 In 1986, he received an Academy Award nomination for his portrayal of the Staff Sergeant Barnes in Platoon (this performance won him a Golden Globe Award for "Best Supporting Actor").
 A role for which he has become well known for is Thomas Beckett, the main character in the mid-1990s film Sniper (which would later be followed by six sequels, featuring Berenger in the starring role for four).
 Other notable films from that period in which he was featured include Born on the Fourth of July (1989), Shattered (1991), Sliver (1993), and Chasers (1994).
 When asked in a 1999 interview to name his favorite film out of those in which he had acted, Berenger said it was too difficult to choose but that the one he had watched most frequently was his 1993 film Gettysburg, where he played the role of Confederate General James Longstreet.